 If the individual and the Worker are both unable to obtain the needed verification because the cause for the quit resulted from circumstances that, for good reason, cannot be verified, such as a resignation from employment due to discrimination, unreasonable demands by an employer, or because the employer cannot be located, the individual must not be penalized.
-The situation must be thoroughly recorded on the appropriate RAPIDS screen.
+The Worker must record all case activity.

-E. WHEN TO APPLY A FOOD STAMP PENALTY FOR VOLUNTARY QUIT
+E. WHEN TO APPLY A SNAP PENALTY FOR VOLUNTARY QUIT